 What should I do following a bad home survey report?

-There are various property surveys you can commission your surveyor to produce for you; here we are discussing the RICS Homebuyer Report and the full building survey.
+There are various property surveys available to homebuyers.
+In this article, we refer to the RICS Homebuyer Report and the Full Building Survey.

 - The condition of the roof